South Dakota by the Numbers:

 South Dakota Bankruptcy Rate

-A closer examination of the racial composition of inmates showed that 1,751 were white, 1,306 were Native American, and 302 were black.
-Hispanics and Asians constituted 152 and 21 inmates, respectively.
-Native Americans (4 inmates) and other ethnic groups (10 inmates) make up the remaining inmates in the state’s jail facilities.
+A closer look at the racial makeup of the detainees revealed that 1,751 were white, 1,306 were Native Americans, and 302 were Blacks.
+Hispanics and Asians made up 152 and 21, respectively.
+Other racial groups in the state's detention facilities were Native Americans (4 inmates) and people of other nationalities (10 inmates).

 Weird Laws in South Dakota